 November 20 is National Child Day in Canada.
-It is also World Children’s Day, universally recognized around the globe and championed by UNICEF to mark the date in 1989 when children’s human rights were recognized.
-This year is the 30th birthday of the Convention on the Rights of the Child (CRC).
+It is also World Children’s Day, championed by UNICEF to mark the date in 1989 when children’s human rights were recognized with the Convention on the Rights of the Child (CRC).

-On November 20 we’re asking Canadians to help #KidsTakeOver – our chance to hear from kids themselves on the issues and solutions that matter to them.
+On November 20 we ask Canadians to help #KidsTakeOver – our chance to hear from kids themselves on the issues and solutions that matter to them.
 It’s a day for kids, by kids, and everyone can get involved.
 Download the toolkit below to run your own Kids Takeover!